Eugencorp/odoo_toonproject/README.md

 ## Instalation

-Clone this repository to your Odoo addons folder as toonproject.
+Clone this repository to your Odoo addons folder as **toonproject**.

 ## To be done